Visarion Puiu: Posthumous evaluation

 In the aftermath of the Romanian Revolution of 1989, Orthodox circles began re-evaluating Puiu's legacy.
 On 25 September 1990, the Holy Synod of the Romanian Orthodox Church voted to reverse its 1950 decision to defrock Puiu and posthumously reinstated him among the clergy.

 Over the following decades, Puiu's popularity grew, particularly in Romanian Moldavia, where, according to Ion Popa, it reached cult proportions with conferences and symposiums often organized to honor his memory.
 Articles printed in the national press often presented Puiu in a favorable light, and in 2003, a member of the Parliament of Romania publicly called for Puiu's body to be returned to Romania.
 His memory is particularly glorified by Orthodox groups with antisemitic views.
 Generally speaking, sources close to radical Orthodox groups portray Puiu as a hero, a martyr, a victim of King Carol II and, most often, a victim of communism.

 Streets in Bălți, Moldova, and Ciohorăni, Romania, are named after him.
-As recently as 2021, the Romanian news outlet G4Media reported that a bust of Puiu was on public display at Putna Monastery in violation of national legislation on convicted war criminals.
+As recently as 2021, the Romanian news outlet G4 Media reported that a bust of Puiu was on public display at Putna Monastery in violation of national legislation on convicted war criminals.